BoltsFramework/Bolts-Android/Readme.md

 Bolts includes:

 * "Tasks", which make organization of complex asynchronous code more manageable.
 A task is kind of like a JavaScript Promise, but available for iOS and Android.
+* "CancellationTokens", which make cancellation of multiple asynchronous operations easy.
+CancellationTokens naturally compliment tasks, but may also be used with other asynchronous primitives such as callbacks.
 * An implementation of the [App Links protocol](http://www.applinks.org), helping you link to content in other apps and handle incoming deep-links.

 For more information, see the [Bolts Android API Reference](http://boltsframework.github.io/docs/android/).